iheartradio/kanaloa/docs/src/main/tut/docs/theories.md

 Now that the number of concurrent requests handled by the service is throttled, the excessive requests go to a queue created inside kanaloa.
 Kanaloa monitors this queue and apply a traffic regulation algorithm called PIE  (Proportional Integral controller Enhanced) suggested in [this paper by Rong Pan and his collaborators](https://www.ietf.org/mail-archive/web/iccrg/current/pdfB57AZSheOH.pdf).

-Based on Little's law, PIE regulator controls the time for which the requests wait in the kanaloa queue by dropping requests with a probability according to the current queue length and historical dequeue speed.
+Unlike the common control scheme that simply limits the queue size, PIE regulator controls the time for which the requests wait in the kanaloa queue by dropping requests with a probability according to the current queue length and historical dequeue speed.
+Thus, PIE allows users to control with precision the latency caused by the queue.
 Here is the pseudocode of the algorithm:

 Every update interval `Tupdate`